Illustrator Vs Photoshop: Which One Can Work for You?

 It’s important to note that Photoshop and Illustrator are essential to design.
 Adobe Illustrator is a vector graphics program that allows you to create, edit and manipulate objects (such as text) with a pen or other drawing tool.
 On the other hand, in details of Illustrator vs. Photoshop, Photoshop is a raster graphics program that allows you to change images by manipulating pixels.
 The most significant difference between these programs is how they display your work.

 Last thoughts about these image editing tools, Adobe Illustrator and Adobe Photoshop, are similar in appearance, although they were designed for different purposes.
 However, Photoshop is more user-friendly when editing and creating images.
 Check out the simple steps to remove the background in Photoshop.

 Designers can use a stylus and digital drawing tools to create graphics and images freehand in Illustrator.
-Photoshop is an excellent tool for photographers and graphic designers who need absolute control over every pixel in their image.
+Photoshop is an excellent tool for photographers and graphic designers who need absolute control over every pixel in their images.
 However, the options it gives its users can be intimidating for people who want to lay out some text and make minor adjustments to an existing image.

 When Adobe first released Illustrator as a vector-based drawing program, it was assumed that it was meant to be a competitor for the then-dominant bitmap-based image editor, Photoshop.